ydz6708277239/eMovies-redux/README.md

 ![alt text](https://github.com/wuda20/eMovies-redux/blob/emovies-dev/images/POI_logistics.png?raw=true)

-- To confidently assess viewing demographics and trends for the future, the movies schema has been vastly expanded, with new tables for actors, genres, languages, directors.
+- To confidently assess viewing demographics and trends for the future, we've expanded our Movies aspect of the data model to include Stars (actors and directors), Nationality, and Genres .

 ![alt text](https://github.com/wuda20/eMovies-redux/blob/emovies-dev/images/POI_movies.png?raw=true)

 Next, let's have a closer look at additions and updates to the logical model:

 - In the customer-related schema, there is now a prominent Tier entity with non-identifying relationships to the Customer, DeliveryProvider, and CDNProvider tables.
-Just as well, customer payments are now normalized with subtyping of different Payment types.

-- In the Movie portion of the schema, a link table has been added for the expected M:M relationship between the Movies and Star entities, to assist with queries for such data.
-New Genre entity has been added as well.

-- The Robot entity has been added to the Employee schema, with each instance being described by start date and warehouse ID.
+- Payment entity has been normalized with the introduction of CCPayment and EPayment subtypes.

+- Turning to Movies, I've included new Star, Nationality, and Genre entities and have settled on a many-many cardinality that will best serve the Movie-Star and Movie-Genre relationships, to better assist with eventual queries for film-related data.

+- Speaking of robots, as warehouse robots now work alongside humans in warehouses, they are represented via a Robot entity class in the Employee portion of the schema.

 And lastly, we'll dig into the changes to the physical data model.